 - 9. Delete logical test from the formula, but leave your cursor there. - 10.
 From the Functions list, double-click ISBLANK. - 11.
-Delete expression from the ISBLANK function you just inserted, but leave your cursor there.

-12. Click the Insert Field button.
+Delete expression from the ISBLANK function you just inserted, but leave your cursor there. - 12.
+Click the Insert Field button.
 Two columns appear in an overlay.

-14. In the right column, select Close Date.
+- 13. In the left column, select Position. - 14.
+In the right column, select Close Date.